foxmike/el-extras/README.md

   14 additional math functions from java.lang.math including trig functions and a random integer generator

 ### regex:
-  9 regex functions from java.util.regex.  regexmatches can be used for field validation.
+  9 regex functions from java.util.regex.  regex:matches can be used for field validation.

 ### string:
   25 string functions from java.lang.string.